refnando/SeleniumPOC/README.md

 ## Setup Instructions

 1. Clone this repository to your local machine.
-2. Ensure you have Java, Selenium, and TestNG installed.
+2. Ensure you have Java, Selenium, TestNG, and Maven installed.
 3. Set up the required WebDriver for your preferred browser (e.g., ChromeDriver for Google Chrome).
-4. Configure the WebDriver path in the test scripts.
+4. Configure the WebDriver path and other necessary dependencies in the Maven pom.xml file.
+5. Implement the test scripts using Java, Selenium, and TestNG in the appropriate directory structure.
-5. Run the tests using your preferred test runner or IDE.
+6. Run the tests using Maven commands such as mvn clean test.

 ## Additional Notes